-As outlined in Section \ref{s: prior}, we chose a half-normal prior for the bandwidth parameter.
-We conducted comprehensive sensitivity analyses (detailed in Section D of the Supplementary Materials) to examine the extent to which conclusions are robust with respect to the choice of prior distribution for the bandwidth parameter.
-In these analyses, we compared parameter estimation performance under three different prior distributions (half-normal, uniform, log-normal).
-In summary, the proposed framework was not sensitive to the choice of the prior distribution for the bandwidth parameter under scenarios with low-bandwidth.
-Under high-bandwidth data scenarios, however, elicitation of an informative prior seemed to help the proposed framework become more numerically stable, increasing power.
+As explained in Section \ref{s: prior}, we used a half-normal prior for the bandwidth parameter.
+We conducted comprehensive sensitivity analyses (Supplementary Materials, Section E) to examine sensitivity of conlusions to the choice of prior distribution for the bandwidth parameter: half-normal, uniform, or log-normal.
+In summary, the proposed framework was not sensitive to the choice of the prior distribution for the bandwidth parameter in scenarios with low bandwidth.
+In high-bandwidth scenarios, however, elicitation of an informative prior seemed to help the proposed framework become more numerically stable, increasing precision.